syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Rows-and-Columns.md

 ---
 layout: post
-title: Rows and Columns Operations in SfSpreadsheet | wpf/Syncfusion
+title: Rows and Columns Operations in SfSpreadsheet | SfSpreadsheet | Syncfusion
-description: This section explains that the operations involved with rows and columns in SfSpreadsheet for wpf/Syncfusion
+description: This section explains that the operations involved with rows and columns in SfSpreadsheet for Syncfusion Essential WPF.
 platform: wpf
 control: SfSpreadsheet
 documentation: ug